The Importance of Belonging

 As we inquired further to what was meant by truly belonging, two main factors surfaced: Purpose and Care.

 The thought of purpose went beyond the notion of waking up in the morning and having a purpose in life.
-Though this was included, the meaning of purpose, in relation to belonging, was that of a shared purpose.
-The individuals in these groups valued the notion of collectively being able to make an impact in their organizations or causes.
+The meaning of purpose, in relation to belonging, was that of a shared purpose.
+The individuals in these groups valued the notion of collectively being able to make an impact in their organizations.
 It is this aligned purpose in collaboration with others that can lead to positive influence.

 It is just like the famous quote from the janitor at NASA when asked by JFK what his job was, he said that he was “helping to put a man on the moon.”